icgc-argo/argo-docs/docs/submission/submitting-clinical-data.md

 title: Submitting Clinical Data
 ---

-This guide will describe how to submit clinical data to the ARGO Data Platform.
+This guide will describe how to submit clinical data using the ARGO Data Platform.
 Clinical data consists of all supporting data about your program's donors, including their health data.

 > Note: Before you can submit clinical data, your donors must be assigned ARGO IDs through the sample registration process.
 See [Registering Samples](registering-samples) for instructions on how to register samples.